iamwouldyou/word-service/README.md

    i.e. if “can” were entered twice, we could update the count to be “1”, using the update endpoint.

-### Questions ###
+#### Questions ####

 1) any scalability concerns with this solution
    a. suggested ways of moving it from one web server to several web servers
       i. suggested technologies that would make the above easier

 * As load is increased on the web services we will have points of contention at the app server level.
    * We can move to using a load balancer in front of multiple application servers.
 For instance we can have multiple instances of tomcat running these webservers with
       * Can use Jenkins to help build, test and deploy the restful web services to the tomcat instances.
-By using scripting
-      * or Jenkins plugins we can stop the servers, deploy and restart servers.
+By using scripting or Jenkins plugins we can stop the servers, deploy and restart servers.

 * Another point of contention will be in the access of the data store, in this case the flat file.
-   * One solution would be to move to a different datastore like a rdbms or nosql database with we can then cluster
+   * One solution would be to move to a different datastore like a rdbms or nosql database which we can then cluster
    * We could also implement paging to reduce the amount of data that is retrieved with one call
    * If we must stick with flat files we could start by creating a file for each letter in the alphabet with only words in each file that start with that letter.
       * This could also help in sending back chunks of data in an asynchronous service call.
-      * This is a rudimentary MapReduce scenario.

 2) highlight any data consistency concerns and decisions that were made when you designed your system
 * This simple application does not currently check if the word being inserted is a valid word.
    * We would need to build a service to check if a word is valid against an interal or external dictionary type service.
    * We would also need to gather the requirement on if slang words are valid.
 * There is also no localization built into the application if we want to support different languages.
 Would need to discover if we need to support different languages.
-* There is also no check to discover if the word was spelled incorrectly.
-We may just require the correct spelling and and return no results.
-If there is not results we could also return a suggestion block for words that are close matches.
+* There is also no check to discover if the word being searched was mis-spelled.
+We may just require the correct spelling and return no results.
+If there is no results we could also return a suggestion block for words that are close matches.

 3) why requests were either designed synchronously or asynchronously
 * Right now all requests are designed synchronously.
 The next version will need to create asynchronous services for the